 What Makes It Stringy?

-The stringy texture comes from the way the flesh of the squash is structured.
-Inside the squash, the flesh is naturally divided into small, fibrous strands.
+The stringy texture of spaghetti squash comes from the unique structure of its flesh, which is naturally divided into small, fibrous strands.
 When cooked correctly, these strands separate easily, giving the squash its signature spaghetti-like appearance.
-However, the texture can be affected by how you cook it, which we’ll discuss in the next sections.
+But why is my spaghetti squash mushy and not stringy?
+The answer lies in the cooking method, which plays a crucial role in preserving the texture.

 Common Reasons for Mushy Spaghetti Squash